 Internet and Electronic Safety

-Even students as young as PreK-2 need to understand that in any situation, the victimizer could be another child.
+Even students as young as PreK-2 need to understand that in any situation, the offender could be another child.
 Sadly, bullying and relational aggression begin as early as pre-school and usually involves friends.
-Approximately 30% of sexual abuse is peer-to-peer.
+Approximately 30% of sexual abuse is also peer-to-peer.
 Juvenile perpetrators have often been victims of bullying or abuse themselves.
 Think First & Stay Safe™ teaches children what to do and say when witnessing or experiencing bullying and other potentially abusive behaviors.

 Children with self-confidence are less likely to be victimized or engage in at-risk behavior.
 Therefore, it is of vital importance to build self-esteem at every opportunity.
 By nurturing their sense of self-worth, we can instill in children an expectation to be treated with, and to treat others with, respect and dignity.
 Assuring youngsters of their right to control what happens to their own bodies gives them the confidence to assert themselves with adults or peers who attempt to bully or abuse them.